bansalsamarth/bansalsamarth.github.io/work.md

 *Hindustan Times | September 26, 2018*

 Disagreements over Aadhaar data security and its implications for privacy continue.
 Whether Aadhaar is fully secure or fundamentally flawed depends on where one stands.
 The disagreements begin with definitions.
 For instance, what is a data leak?
 It extends to issues such as the use of biometrics for authentication and repercussions of Aadhaar numbers leak etc. Supporters dismiss as rare the instances critics highlight as Aadhaar’s vulnerabilities.
 In this story, I explain the arguments of both sides.

 ---

-**<a href="https://www.theatlantic.com/international/archive/2019/04/india-misinformation-election-fake-news/586123/" target='_blank'>Misinformation Is Endangering India’s 2019 Election</a>**<br>
-*The Atlantic | April 1, 2019*

-India is facing information wars of an unprecedented nature and scale.
-Indians are bombarded with fake news and divisive propaganda on a near-constant basis from a wide range of sources, from television news to global platforms like Facebook and WhatsApp.
-In this story, we map the misinformation ecosystem.

----